psu-arts-arch-3/art-203/unit-1/lesson-1/self-portrait-site.md

-Create a website using GitHub pages that acts as a virtual "self portrait" and introduces yourself to the class.
-Write a short few sentences about where you are are, what you do, and what brings you to this class.
-Be sure to mention any past experience you have with web development, graphic design,  media production, or other geeky pursuits.

-Add some images that you think represent yourself or your interests.

-Choose colors and fonts that contribute to the overall feel of the website and help make it a reflection of your personality.
-Don't think about it too much, just make something that satisfies you.

-GitHub Pages has limited options, so just do what you can.
+Your assignment for this week to to make a Self Portrait website that introduces you to the class.
+You don't have to include a photo of yourself, but it would be nice to see who we're working with.
+Add some text and images that provide a glimpse into what makes you the person you are.
+You might include:

+* Where you live
+* Your job
+* Why you're taking this class
+* Past work in web, art, or media
+* Hobbies, pets, fandoms